swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

     ls

-shows us that thesis exists,
+shows us that thesis exists, and

     ls thesis

-but that there's nothing in it.
+shows us there's nothing in it.
+Let's move into this directory and make some files.

+	cd thesis

 ### Making files